Executive Director, Career Center

 Reporting to the Associate Vice Provost of the Office of Undergraduate Education (AVPUE), the ED will serve on the OUE leadership team and directly supervise the career office staff.
 In addition, the ED will also work collaboratively with the Associate Vice Provost for Graduate Education and Faculty Development (AVPGEFD) to ensure that there is appropriate coordination and support for graduate student career development programs and services, which are operationally embedded within the career center.

-The Director will be a connector and a visionary committed to delivering exceptional services to students and prepare them for life after UMD.
-The Director will:
+The Executive Director will be a connector and a visionary committed to delivering exceptional services to students and prepare them for life after Georgia Tech.
+The Executive Director will:

 Oversee and direct the strategy, goals, and activities of the career center.